 At the fifth Clinical Trials in Alzheimer’s Disease Conference, ACT-AD organized a symposium that was comprised of presentations by regulators from the U.S. and Europe and representatives involved in efforts to standardize data, biochemical assays, and neuroimaging protocols for AD.
 The symposium shed light on similarities and differences between FDA and EMA requirements for achieving disease modification in pre-symptomatic AD—with a goal of highlighting how, in addition to guidance, new regulatory science initiatives could expedite drug development.

 Leading up to this symposium, the Coalition convened a 12-member expert panel to summarize the latest research on currently available biofluid and imaging biomarkers for AD and provide an expert perspective on how to use these biomarkers most effectively for streamlining therapeutic discovery and development.
 The work of this panel resulted in the publication of a special supplement issue of Neurobiology of Aging highlighting areas of consensus.

-Ryne Carney, Public Policy Associate, Alliance for Aging Research
+Ryne Carney, Public Policy Manager, Alliance for Aging Research

-Lauren Smith Dyer, Vice President of Communications, Alliance for Aging Research
+Lauren Smith, Vice President of Communications, Alliance for Aging Research

 Alliance for Aging Research